micmejia/bible-dump/NKJV/Joshua/Josh 19.md

 The sixth lot came out to the children of Naphtali, for the children of Naphtali according to their families.

 ###### 33
-And their border began at Heleph, enclosing the territory from the terebinth tree in Zaanannim, Adami Nekeb, and Jabneel, as far as Lakkum; [^e]it ended at the Jordan.
+And their border began at Heleph, enclosing the territory from the terebinth tree in Zaanannim, Adami Nekeb, and Jabneel, as far as Lakkum; it ended at the Jordan.

 ###### 34
 From Heleph the border extended westward to Aznoth Tabor, and went out from there toward Hukkok; it adjoined Zebulun on the south side and Asher on the west side, and ended at Judah by the Jordan toward the sunrise.